Central Auditory Processing Deficits

 Motivating Ideas for Therapy at Home

 Good news!
 All auditory integration training programs and auditory neurocognitive training programs are completed in the comfort of your home.
 Additionally, Cheri provides documents to track listening sessions, fun listening activities, and rewards the whole family can enjoy.

 I can say with confidence, therapy creates an opportuntiy to develop self-discipline.
 If able, involve other family members.
 Especially, if your other children are younger or even a year or two older.
 Most importantly, create a routine and be consistent.
 Let the child check off the task once done.

-Eye exercises are good for everyone.
-When the child sees others taking time to strengthen their vision, the child sees you care.
+During vision therapy, ask their optometrist which eye exercises are safe for you to try.
+What do you experience?
 If vision therapy is easy, please do not boast.
 However, you may experience a headache, eye discomfort, or blurry vision.
 If you do, make an appointment with the developmental optometrist.
-Untreated visual processing difficulties result in a higher risk of damage to your eyes as you age.
-Basically, premature vision loss.
+When your loved one sees others give the gift of time, they feel loved and special.

 Buy and Own Roger Focused Hearing Aids

 Roger Focused Hearing Aids help children with an autism spectrum disorder, central auditory processing deficits, and hearing loss.
 Research is showing the benefits.
 With the help of your audiologist, individuals learn about multiple types of amplification devices.
 For example, the Roger Inspiron is worn around the neck by the speaker.
 During group work, the Roger Clip-on Mic can be worn or placed on a table.
 In my opinion, the most helpful device for older children is the Roger Pen.
 It has Bluetooth connecting to cell phones, televisions, and other media devices commonly used by teachers.
 During group work, it can also be placed on a table.